5up3rc/hershell/README.md

 The following special commands are supported:

 * ``run_shell`` : drops you an system shell (allowing you, for example, to change directories)
-* ``inject <base64 shellcode>`` : injects a shellcode (base64 encoded) in the same process memory, and executes it (Windows only at the moment).
+* ``inject <base64 shellcode>`` : injects a shellcode (base64 encoded) in the same process memory, and executes it (Windows only at the moment)
-* ``meterpreter IP:PORT`` : connects to a multi/handler to get a stage2 reverse tcp meterpreter from metasploit, and execute the shellcode in memory.
+* ``meterpreter IP:PORT`` : connects to a multi/handler to get a stage2 reverse tcp meterpreter from metasploit, and execute the shellcode in memory (Windows only at the moment)
 * ``exit`` : exit gracefully

 ## Examples